How To Dye Dark Hair Blonde

 3. Developing and Rinsing

-The amount of time you leave the bleach on your hair depends on the brand of dye you are using.
+The amount of time you leave the bleach on your blonde hair depends on the brand of dye you are using.
 Therefore the development process may take up to an hour, although it is a good idea to check every 5-10 minutes whilst processing.
 If at any time during the process you experience irritation, wash the bleach out immediately.

 Keep in mind that you may have to go through this process several times before you get the desired color.
 The first round will therefore get the hair to an orange color.
-The second round of bleaching should take place a week after first.
+The second round of bleaching should take place a week after the first.
 Depending on the brand of bleach you’re using, this second round will get your hair to a lighter yellow or golden color.
 If you want a lighter blonde, leave the dye in the hair for a little longer.
 Rinse it out sooner if you want a darker blonde.

 4. Tone the Hair

 The bleaching process alone will not give you the perfect blonde color you seek.
-For that, you need a toner.
+For that, you need toner.
 The type of toner you choose will depend on the shade of yellow you end up with after the bleaching process.
-For example, if you hair has yellow tones with no orange, use a pearl blonde dye to tone it.
+For example, if your hair has yellow tones with no orange, use a pearl blonde dye to tone it.
 If you are unsure of the toner to use, get advice from a stylist.